 This page provides details about what French looks like at Crayke Primary.
 It includes our Intent Statement, our coverage and progression document and our “jigsaw” explaining how teaching and learning in French links to our four core values of Friendship, Forgiveness, Respect and Determination.

-The French Subject Leader is: Mrs Jackson.
+The French Subject Leader is: Mrs Seligman.

 MFL (French) Intent Statement

 Ensuring access to a rich, broad and balanced curriculum, based upon and framed by our school values of Respect, Determination, Friendship and Forgiveness, is at the heart of Crayke’s provision…

 The fundamental aim of Crayke Church of England Primary School is to provide opportunities for children to develop as independent, confident, successful learners with high aspirations; creating citizens of the future who know how to make a positive contribution to their community and the wider society.

 At Crayke CE Primary School we have taken the decision to teach French to Key Stage 2 as our modern foreign language.
 We took this decision as a number of our children go to France on holidays and it is the subject that our staff have the most knowledge of.
 It is also a subject provided at our main feeder Secondary schools.

 Being a Crayke French speaker means that pupils learn:

 Learning another language will give children a new and broader perspective on the world, encouraging them to understand their own cultures and those of others.

 Meeting National Curriculum requirements, we deliver a rich, broad and balanced curriculum.
 Crayke engages all learning styles using a variety of resources which support the teaching of the curriculum.
 The wider learning culture is promoted through our school values of ‘Determination, Respect, Friendship and Forgiveness’ and through a culture of our aspirational ‘Crayke Growth Mindset’.